 When should I arrive and depart?

 We request that you arrive at Whittier College one day before Orientation.
-Be sure to fax or email your travel plans to your exchange coordinator in the Office of International Programs so we know when to expect you on campus.
+Be sure to email your travel plans to your exchange coordinator in the Office of International Programs so we know when to expect you on campus.
 You will then be advised about how to collect your room key.

 Students must vacate the residence halls by noon the day after the last final exam.
 Please be sure to return your room key directly to a Residential Life staff member.

 If you would like to arrive earlier to campus or stay later in Whittier, you can make arrangements with the Doubletree by Hilton Whittier Los Angeles for your lodging.
 The Doubletree is within walking distance of the College.
 Be sure to ask for the "Whittier College" discount.

 How do I get to Whittier College from the airport?

 While Whittier College cannot provide transportation to and from the local airports, each one offers a myriad of options.
 Taxis, Uber/Lyft, and car rentals will likely be the most convenient way to arrive at Whittier but we recommend you visit your destination airport's website for full details on transportation.
 Foreign drivers wishing to rent a vehicle in the United States may need to be 26 years of age, hold an International Driving License, as well as a credit card valid in the United States.
 All rental requirements should be confirmed directly with the car rental company.

 What will happen when I arrive?

 The day of your arrival at campus has been left open for you to move into your room and settle in.
 A Whittier College staff member will be available to assist you in locating your dorm.